 Chief Information Officer (CIO)

 The CIO manages all of the technology requirements of the organization.

 Corporate Board Treasure

 The corporate board treasurer is responsible for the financial health of the company, but a person in this position does not generally get involved in daily operations.
 Their duties usually include:

 - Generating, managing, and presenting the annual budget

 - Generating, implementing, and reviewing the financial policies

 - Managing and reviewing the investment activities of the business

 - Providing oversight regarding financial audits

 If you need help regarding corporate officer duties, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.